Weekly Message from Our Director & CEO, Stephan Jost

-Wishing you all a Happy Holiday season, a peaceful time with family and friends, and dear loved ones.
-With thanks for all you do, the gallery and visitors are so fortunate to have you on the front line as Information Guides, Gallery Guides, Prints and Drawing volunteers, and others.
+Wishing you all a Happy Holiday season, a peaceful time with family and friends, dear loved ones.
+With thanks for all you do, the gallery and visitors are so fortunate to have you fellow volunteers on the front line as Information Guides, Gallery Guides, Prints and Drawing volunteers.
 You are the backbone, first encounter with the visitor, that is so integral to the gallery space and the visitor experience and interaction.

 All Volunteers are intellectual, know so much about the works, collection and the artists.
 The visitors come away with a rich experience as a result of the exchange between Information, Gallery Guides and Prints and Drawing volunteers.